powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/time-coupled-constraints/range-actions-synchronization-filler.md

 This filler forces the setpoint of a range action to be equal across all the timestamps that share it.
 It is useful in time-coupled optimization if the same decision must be taken simultaneously on all timestamps.

 When several timestamps are optimized together, the linear problem is a single MIP that holds the variables of all the timestamps at the same time.
 A range action that exists in several timestamps has therefore one setpoint variable per timestamp, and by default the solver is free to give each of them a different value.
-But a range action that appears in several timestamps under the same CRAC id represents te same physical remedial action : it is decided once and applied identically on every timestamp.
-This filter adds the constraints that force its per-timestamp setpoint variables to be equal.
+This filler adds the constraints that force its per-timestamp setpoint variables to be equal.

 ## Input data